 Supporting textbooks are not provided with this course.
-However, we strongly recommend students of the A Level History course source the following ebooks due to the additional resources they provide:
+However, we strongly recommend that you source the following textbook as there are references to it within the course:

-There are four separate assessments for the Edexcel History A Level syllabus (9H10, Route D): three exams and one piece of coursework.
+There are three separate assessments for the AQA History A Level syllabus 7042: two exams and one piece of coursework.

 The coursework element is in the form of an independently-researched enquiry in which you'll analyse and evaluate historical interpretations.

-These exams are set nationally by Edexcel and take place in Summer every year.
-You must sit both papers in one exam diet.
+These exams are set nationally by AQA and take place in Summer every year.
+You must sit all papers in one exam diet.

 Important Exam Information

 Please be aware that you're responsible for making your own exam arrangements.
 We'll help you find a suitable exam centre, usually a nearby school or college, and give you all the information you need to book your place.
 You'll have to pay an examination fee as well as a centre fee which will vary depending on exam centre.